 If you’re new to BIM, this guide will introduce you to the basic principles that underlie this important process, and how you might adopt BIM in your business.
 If you’re looking for some user-friendly BIM software that’s suitable for construction businesses, take a look at StreamBIM.

 What is BIM in practice?

 Building + Information + Modelling = Process + People + Platform

-Building information modelling is a process for combining information and technology to create a digital representation of a construction project that integrates data from many different sources.
-It relates to creating, managing and sharing information over the entire life-cycle of a project, with the aim to improve efficiency and communication among all parties working on a project.
+Building information modelling is a process for combining information and technology to create a digital representation of a project that integrate data from many different sources.
+It relates to creating, managing and sharing information over the entire life-cycle of a construction project, with the aim to improve efficiency and communication amongst all parties working on a project.

 What are the different levels of BIM?

 BIM has four levels (0-3), with each level representing increased ‘BIM maturity’, or the increased ability to exchange information digitally within the supply chain.
 Here’s a quick breakdown of the different BIM levels.